Dry Needling

 What is Trigger Point Dry Needling (TDN)?

-TDN uses a small, solid filament needle which is inserted in a contracted painful knotted muscle to create a local twitch reflex which is both diagnostic and therapeutic as it is the first step in breaking the pain cycle as research shows will decrease muscle contraction, reduce chemical irritation, improve flexibility and decrease pain.
-When a needle is inserted into muscle it will also produce a controlled lesion and will cut between three to fifteen thousand individual muscle fibers.
-The body considers the needle as a foreign invader and will activate the immune system as a response.
-The cut muscle fibers also produce an inflammatory reaction that your body will respond to not just locally but all over the body to reduce inflammation systemically.
+TDN uses a small, solid filament needle inserted into a contracted, painful, knotted muscle to elicit a local twitch response.
+This response is both diagnostic and therapeutic, as it is the first step in breaking the pain cycle.
+Research shows it can reduce muscle contraction, decrease chemical irritation, improve flexibility, and relieve pain.
+When the needle is inserted into the muscle, it also produces a controlled lesion, cutting between three to fifteen thousand individual muscle fibers.
+The body recognizes the needle as a foreign invader and activates the immune system in response.
+These cut muscle fibers produce an inflammatory reaction, which your body responds to not just locally but also systemically, helping to reduce inflammation throughout the body.

 Mechanical Effects